7 Profitable Practices: A Look Inside Successful VARs

-The technology market is constantly evolving, as manufacturers keep streamlining products and releasing ever-changing hardware and software solutions.
+The technology market is constantly evolving, as manufacturers keep streamlining products and releasing ever-changing IT solutions.
 Whereas the role of the value added reseller (VAR) used to be a little more cut and dry, keeping one of these companies relevant today is much more difficult and requires creative thinking and quite a bit of foresight.
 Here are some of the practices most often implemented by many of the world’s most profitable resellers, which you can use to improve your business plan for achieving long-term success.

 1) Cautiously Branch Out Into Services

 If your prospective customers are primarily focused on the bottom line, it’s going to be difficult for you to compete with manufacturers when it comes to prices on hardware and software.
 Many successful VARs are overcoming this potential roadblock, however, by instead focusing on the types of services they can provide to customers as part of a package.
 As you draw up plans for the services you can offer, cost analysis needs to be a major part of your research so that you can be sure that your ROI will actually make you profitable.
 Calculating your margins relies on a close look at both your capital expenses and your ongoing costs.

 It’s important to remember that managed services you provide, such as hosting and cloud computing, have ongoing costs beyond the initial capital investment.
 Labor is the number one expense that you need to work into your budget because your data centers need to be adequately manned and maintained for proper functionality.
 Don’t underestimate upfront asset costs either, which include setting up a network operations center, training staff, and more.
 If you can repurpose some existing real estate and/or retrain staff to focus on the new services your VAR is going to start providing, then you may be able to reduce your initial investment by taking advantage of your existing assets.